postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-newbutton.md

 ### Creating requests
 You can create any kind of [HTTP request.](/docs/postman/sending_api_requests/requests){:target="_blank"}

-1. To create a request, click ‘Request’ in the **New** button drop down menu and enter a title and description.
+1. In the header toolbar, click the **New** button.
+2. In the **Create New** tab, click "Request".
-2. Select a collection and save the request in it.
+3. Select a collection and save the request in it.

 You can either create a new collection or select an existing one.
 After you save the request, you can add the URL, method, headers, and body to the request in the builder.